-“I never want to see Ottis O’Toole on the edge of a bridge again.”
+“I never want to see O’Toole on the edge of a bridge again.”

 “He’s going to be too busy,” she said.

-“Look,” the officer said, standing up, almost stretching, “I used to be an agent with the force and you’re a talent agent; I know it’s totally different, but is there anything you have to say about your friend?”
-He stared directly into her dry eyes.
-There was a pregnant pause.
+“Look,” the officer said, standing up, almost stretching, talking ridiculously slow, “I used to be an agent for the force, and you’re a talent agent; I know it’s ‘slightly’ different, but is there anything you have to say about your friend?”
+Harris stared directly into her dry eyes.
+He wiped away a lingering bead of sweat.
 “Anything?”

 “This is ridiculous.
 I can’t trust you.”
 The officer shook his head.

 “I use Tide pods to do my laundry.”
 She winked.

 “Ottis won’t be on the streets?” he said.

 “Ottis is mine.
 Johnny will meet with him at Pizza Hut.”

 “Why not Johnny’s basement garage?”
 The officer was already onto Johnny and his business.
 There was sarcasm in his tone.
 “It’s where Johnny does his best work.
 Jigga really knows his shit.”
 Harris wondered, “But how do you really feel about Ottis?”